-Twiddlemuffs – How You Can Help Dementia Patients
+Twiddlemuffs – How You Can Help Dementia and Alzheimer’s Patients

 Knitting for charity is a wonderful and rewarding project.
-This week we discuss how Twiddlemuffs can help those with dementia.
+Here we discuss how twiddlemuffs can help those with dementia or Alzheimer’s disease.

 Why are Twiddlemuffs used?

 For many people with dementia, there are developments and changes to their personalities, one of which is to become increasingly agitated.
 Twiddlemuffs help to ease agitation and calm the person’s mood, as they can keep their hands and minds occupied.
 Many hospital wards have found that the muffs have a positive effect on patients by keeping them comforted, as well as encouraging movement and brain stimulation.

 How can I make a twiddlemuff?

 There are no real rules for knitting a twiddlemuff, as long as the colors are bright, the yarns have good texture, and you add some great accoutrements.
 You can use any type of stitch (garter works nicely), and you can knit as many rows of as many different yarns as you’d like.
 Generally a good size for a rectangle is 12″ x 24″ / 30cm x 60cm.
 Here’s a short video we made demonstrating how to knit a swatch in the twiddlemuff style: